0dayResearchLab/.github/profile/README.md

 ## Our Goal and Vision
-I aim to study vulnerabilities in Windows Kernel Drivers and actively contribute to Windows Kernel Security by identifying and addressing vulnerabilities.
+We aim to contribute to **Windows Kernel Security** by identifying and addressing vulnerabilities.

 ## Our Team Site and Overview
 [Team Site](https://today-0day.gitbook.io/docs_kor/)